Your Cart ()

 How to Store Water for an Emergency

 Water is essential for survival and an absolute necessity when preparing an emergency supply kit.
 In the aftermath of a disaster, clean drinking water may not be available.
 Water in your home may be cut off or contaminated with raw sewage.
 If grocery stores are open, the huge demand for bottled water may deplete shelves within minutes, without a viable way for stores to promptly restock.
+So, what is the best way to store emergency water?
+Let's dive in.

 How Much Water Should You Store?